 Watch the Day-to-Day Market

 While most don’t have the time to sit and watch how the mortgage market is changing, those that do will have a better sense of where it’s going.
-At the same time, some geo-political activity or breaking news that scares investors could drive a shift in the market in almost real-time.
+At the same time, some geopolitical activity or breaking news that scares investors could drive a shift in the market in almost real-time.
 Being aware of this is going to help you know what to do when it comes to your mortgage.

 Understand What Influences Rates

 Overall, mortgage interest rates are a function of the economy.
-When things are good, the investors of mortgage bonds seek higher yields which forces lenders to increase their mortgage rates.
+When things are good, the investors of mortgage bonds seek higher yields which force lenders to increase their mortgage rates.
 When things are bad, interest rates often decrease.
 It’s really a story of supply and demand that requires an understanding of the social, financial, political and legislative factors that may impact interest rates.

 Talk to an Expert

-The best piece of advice for anyone looking to buy a home, is to talk to a mortgage expert.
+The best piece of advice for anyone looking to buy a home is to talk to a mortgage expert.
 These are the folks that are keeping an eye on the market and have insights that will help you make the most informed decision possible.
 You could try and analyze the market yourself, or work with a partner with years of experience that can guide you.